zawhtetnaing10/Sanctuary-Backend/README.md

 # Sanctuary-Backend

-This project serves as the backend for the Sanctuary chat application, providing robust user management, authentication, conversation handling, real-time messaging via WebSockets, and file storage capabilities.
+This project serves as the backend for the Sanctuary social media application, with features such as user management, authentication, conversation handling, real-time messaging via WebSockets, and file storage.

 ## Features

 * **User Management:** Create, retrieve, and manage user profiles.
-* **Authentication & Authorization:** Secure user login using JWT (JSON Web Tokens) with Bearer token authentication.
+* **Authentication & Authorization:** Secure user login using JWT (JSON Web Tokens).
 * **Post Management:** Create, browse, like, and comment on user posts.
 * **Friend Requests:** Send and accept friend requests, and browse the friends list.
-* **Conversation Management:** Create and retrieve chat conversations, including group chats and direct messages.
-* **Real-time Chat:** Instant message delivery via WebSockets.
-Messages are persisted to the database and broadcasted to relevant participants.
+* **Real-time Chat:**  Messages are persisted to the database and broadcasted to relevant participants via WebSockets
-* **File Uploads:** Securely upload and retrieve files (e.g., images, documents) using AWS S3.
+* **File Uploads:** Securely upload and retrieve images using AWS S3.

 ## Technologies Used